mariazreik/mariazreik/README.md

 ---

 ### 👩🏻‍💻 About Me
-- 💻 I’m currently learning **[Your Current Focus]** and improving my skills in **[Technologies you're working with]**.
+💻 I’m currently learning Data Engineering concepts and improving my skills in Python, SQL, and cloud platforms like AWS.
-- 🌱 I'm constantly exploring new tech like **[Mention any new tools or languages you're learning]**.
-- 👯 I’m looking to collaborate on exciting open-source projects.
+🌱 I’m constantly exploring new tools like Apache Spark, Apache Airflow, and data warehousing solutions such as Snowflake and Redshift.
+📊 I enjoy working with big data pipelines, ETL processes, and automating workflows.
+🚀 Aspiring to build scalable and efficient data systems!
-- 🤔 I’m currently open to job opportunities.
+🤔 I’m currently open to job opportunities.

 ---